Rebook UK Driving Test After Fail: 10-Day Rule and Fees

 - Could route familiarity have prevented the fault?

 For most candidates, 4 to 8 weeks is the sweet spot.
 Long enough to take 4 to 6 targeted lessons, short enough that confidence and recent experience do not fade.
-Less than 3 weeks risks repeating the same mistakes; more than 3 months risks losing momentum.
+Less than 3 weeks risks repeating the same mistakes; more than 3 months risks losing momentum and entering a slow-fade where each lesson is rebuilding capability rather than refining it.

-DVSA data shows that second-attempt pass rates are slightly lower than first-attempt pass rates.
-This is partly because second-attempt candidates are, by definition, the ones who failed first time, often for a habitual reason.
-Targeted preparation closes this gap quickly.
+DVSA data shows that second-attempt pass rates are slightly lower than first-attempt pass rates: 48.4 percent for repeats versus 48.9 percent for first attempts in 2024-25.
+The gap is small at the national level but matters at the individual level.
+Second-attempt candidates are, by definition, the ones who failed first time, often for a habitual reason.
+Targeted preparation closes this gap quickly: well-prepared retake candidates pass at rates comparable to first-attempt candidates.

 Frequently asked questions